squilliam34/gravity/README.md

 $\\ Trade_{ij} = A \times \frac{GDP_i \times GDP_j}{D_{ij}}$, where $A$ is a constant.

 ## Adoption For Stocks
-Similarly, this project will test whether a gravity model can be used as a more robust measure of correlation between stocks.
+Similarly, this project will test whether a gravity model can be used to model networks within the stock market.

 ### Mass
 The obvious choice for the "mass" of a stock is to use each stock's market capitalization.
 The other justification for using market cap as mass is that companies with larger market caps exhibit greater influence on their index and on similar constituents with a smaller market cap.